 Shofuso Japanese House and Garden stands today in Fairmount Park, on a portion of land adjacent to the first Japanese garden built in America (for the 1876 World’s Fair).
 The grounds subsequently hosted a 14th century Japanese Buddhist temple gate, which had been exhibited at the 1904 World’s Fair in St. Louis before moving to Philly in 1905.

-This “Japanese Pagoda,” as it was known, and adjoining gardens occupied the space until the gate was destroyed in a fire in 1955.
+This “Japanese Pagoda,” as it was known, and the adjoining gardens occupied the space until the gate was destroyed in a fire in 1955.
 As devastating as this loss was, it also cleared the way for a unique Japanese garden house looking for a home.

 Shofuso (meaning “Pine Breeze Villa”) had been conceived of as part of a Museum of Modern Art exhibition called “House in the Garden.”
-Built in Nagoya in 1953 and reassembled in New York in 1954 (a gift to the U.S. by the people of Japan to celebrate post-war relations and foster cultural exchange), the house stood in MoMA’s courtyard for two years.
+Designed by the architect Junzō Yoshimura, the house was built in Nagoya in 1953 and reassembled in New York in 1954 (a gift to the Unied States from the people of Japan to celebrate postwar relations and foster cultural exchange), the house stood in MoMA’s courtyard for two years.

-After falling into disrepair, Shofuso Japanese House and Gardens were thoroughly renovated for the 1976 Bicentennial Celebration.
+After falling into disrepair, the House and Gardens were thoroughly renovated for the 1976 Bicentennial Celebration.
 In 2007, renowned Nihonga painter Hiroshi Senju donated 20 murals to replace the originals destroyed by vandalism in the 1970s; the modern murals were inspired by Shofuso’s waterfall and are the only examples of this unique decorative style combining the modern and the traditional to be found outside of Japan.